wikilele/lookup-lucapp/README.md

 A new java version has been developed using the python one as a proof of work.

 - the screenshot to text functionality is really improved
-    - all the test screenshot are read perfectly
+    - all the test screenshots are read perfectly

 - the search part can still be enhanced
     - it just takes the `number` of results given by a google search